The victory of Trump and his refashioned Republican party clearly opens new chapters in both US and world history.

 The Democrats may attempt a facelift but will remain, at heart, a completely pro-capitalist outfit that in power does not carry any decisive changes.
 But, like the Republicans, the Democrats carry within them the possibility of splits as they cannot keep on repeating the same old story of disappointing their supporters.

 Already before this election there was a new round of the continuing debate of whether workers and socialists should strive to build campaigns and organisations that are independent from capitalist formations and involved in struggle.
-And if candidates independent from capitalist parties should stand, as steps in building a party that is genuinely run by and for the working class.
+Such steps are linked to the need for candidates independent from capitalist parties to stand in elections as part of building a party that is genuinely run by and for the working class.